Back to Reference

 Key takeaways 🔑🥡🍕

-What's the difference between a Slack app and a Slack bot?
+What's the difference between free and paid Slack bots?

 Search everything, get answers anywhere with Guru.